 - Bridge and Middle

 - Neck Pickup

-The Telecaster is a pretty basic guitar with only two single coil pickups and a simple control layout.
+The Telecaster is a pretty basic guitar.
+It features only two single-coil pickups and a simple control layout.
 It, too, is a very popular guitar because of the great sound and feel it offers.

 The control knobs on this guitar include:

 - A 3-way selector switch

 The tone and volume knobs on this guitar control both pickups at the same time.
 Depending on the setting of the 3-way switch.
 You can choose between each pickup by itself or in use together for a bigger sound.

 The Gibson Les Paul is another iconic electric guitar!
 It has been used by many players like Slash and Tony Iommi.